Check if your child is eligible for free school transport

 • they wouldn’t be able to walk there safely, even if accompanied by a parent or guardian

-• they wouldn’t be able walk there because of their special educational needs, disability or a mobility problem, even if accompanied by a parent or guardian
+• they wouldn’t be able to walk there because of their special educational needs, disability or a mobility problem, even if accompanied by a parent or guardian

 Entitlement to free transport is linked to your catchment or nearest qualifying school.
 Children from your area may be attending a school which is not the catchment school.